Stella graduated from East China Normal University with a bachelor’s degree in Chinese language and literature and a master’s degree in education.

 Ben has always been interested in most sports and was privileged to be selected to play hockey for the Ordnance Corps, as a goalkeeper.
 His main sport now is cycling and he has undertaken a number of challenging rides.
-He is married to Fiona and they have two children, Victoria and Thomas, who are also at Wellington.

 Lydia is the bursar of Wellington College Shanghai, responsible for overseeing operations, services and purchasing.
 Before joining us, she spent four years in the same capacity in Beijing City International School, which accommodates both foreign and Chinese pupils.